anchore/enterprise-client-go/pkg/engine/docs/SummariesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListImagetagsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListImageTagsRequest struct via the builder pattern

 Name | Type | Description  | Notes